-We interviewed 20,630 adults in 28 countries around the world between 22 November and 6 December 2023.
-See appendices for details.
+20,630 adults in 28 countries around the world were surveyed in the global study between 22 November and 6 December 2023.
+In New Zealand, 1,001 adults were surveyed between 20 and 29 February 2024.

-We summarise key findings alongside an analysis of how to measure and understand populism.
+This report summarises key findings from the survey, alongside an analysis of how to measure and understand populism.